 Dragons is committed to making College Study Abroad programs financially accessible through the offering of scholarships.
 For more information on scholarships, please visit our Scholarships page.

-This program is currently offered during fall semesters only.
 On this College Study Abroad program in China, students have the opportunity to enroll in 12-16 semester credits.
 This program offers four college-level courses (4 credits each).
 In addition to work done in the classroom, Dragons College Study Abroad semesters are designed to provide students with the experiential opportunities to develop language competence, regional knowledge, intercultural leadership abilities, and research skills.

 Course options include: